FrancoJalil/cs50_final_project/README.md

 Here are the responsive css styles

 ### img
-Here are the web images
+Here are the images used by the web

 ### js
 Here are the javascript files